Owner drivers and hirers

 What we do

-The Victorian Small Business Commission (VSBC) helps to resolve disputes between contractors and their hirers.
+The Victorian Small Business Commission (VSBC) helps to resolve disputes between contractors and their platforms or hirers.
 This includes:

 - owner drivers transporting goods (not passengers), using up to three vehicles supplied by them – this includes gig worker owner drivers using their own vehicle to transport goods, including food delivery (e.g. DoorDash and Menulog drivers)